7.2 Intake Forms, Health History, and Consent

 Key Takeaways

-• A complete intake form gathers contact details, health history, medications, allergies, skin concerns, and service goals.
+• A complete intake form captures contact details, health history, medications, allergies, skin concerns, and goals.

 • Medication, allergy, and recent-treatment questions are high-yield because they change product and procedure choices.

-• Private client information should be handled discreetly and used only for professional service planning.
+• Private client data must be handled discreetly and used only for professional service planning.

 Building a Useful Intake Record

-The intake form is the foundation of client documentation.
-It should collect enough information to support safe service planning without turning the esthetician into a medical provider.
-Typical fields include contact information, emergency contact if required by the business, skin concerns, current home care, allergies, medications, recent procedures, medical conditions that affect service safety, and the client’s goals.
+The intake form (also called a client health/consultation card) is the documentary foundation of every service.
+It must collect enough information to support safe planning without turning the esthetician into a medical provider.
+Standard fields include contact information, emergency contact where required, primary skin concerns, current home-care regimen, allergies, current medications, recent procedures, medical conditions affecting service safety, and stated goals.

-Health history matters because the skin is affected by the whole body.
-Diabetes, immune suppression, pregnancy, cancer treatment, allergies, autoimmune conditions, recent surgery, and circulatory problems may affect how the skin responds or whether a service should be modified.
-The esthetician should not diagnose these conditions, but must recognize when the information creates risk.
+Health history matters because the skin reflects the whole body.
+Conditions such as diabetes, immune suppression, pregnancy, active cancer treatment, autoimmune disease, recent surgery, and circulatory problems can change how skin responds or whether a service should be modified.
+The esthetician does not diagnose; the duty is to recognize when a reported condition creates risk and escalate to modify, postpone, or refer.

-Allergies and sensitivities require specific documentation.
-Do not write only “sensitive.”
-Note the substance if known, the reaction described by the client, and the products or ingredients avoided.
-Fragrance, latex, nuts, aspirin-related ingredients, adhesives, preservatives, and certain botanicals can appear in esthetics scenarios.
-Product labels and manufacturer directions should be checked before service.
+Allergies require specific documentation.
+Never write only "sensitive."
+Record the substance, the reaction the client describes, and the ingredients to avoid.
+Fragrance, latex, tree nuts, aspirin/salicylate-related ingredients, adhesives, preservatives (parabens, formaldehyde releasers), and certain botanicals all surface in esthetics scenarios.
+Cross-check product labels and the manufacturer Safety Data Sheet before service.

-Consent is not just a signature.
-Informed consent means the client understands the nature of the service, expected sensations, likely aftercare, limitations, and reasonably foreseeable risks.
-Consent should match the actual service.
-A client who consents to a basic facial has not automatically consented to a more intense exfoliation, extraction approach, lash service, or chemical product series.
+Informed consent means the client understands the nature of the service, expected sensations, likely aftercare, realistic limitations, and reasonably foreseeable risks — and then agrees.
+A signature on a generic waiver is not consent if the client did not understand what was being done.
+Consent must match the actual service: a client who consents to a basic facial has not consented to a deeper chemical peel, a new extraction approach, a lash service, or a multi-week acid series.

 Intake categoryWhy it mattersExample exam clue

-Recent proceduresSkin barrier may be compromisedClient had laser service last week
+Recent proceduresBarrier may be compromisedLaser resurfacing last week

 Test Your Knowledge

-Which intake question is most directly related to avoiding over-exfoliation during a facial service?
+Which intake question most directly helps prevent over-exfoliation during a facial?

 A